 With that said, different types of diabetes affect your life expectancy differently.

 - Type-1 diabetes – This is a chronic health condition in which the pancreas does not produce any insulin.
 Because of this, it is also called insulin-dependent diabetes.
 Since it usually is diagnosed early in life, it can put a lot of stress on vital organs over the years.
-Premium rates for type-1 diabetes are significantly higher than for non-diabetics.
+Life insurance premium rates for type-1 diabetes are significantly higher than for non-diabetics.

-- Type-2 diabetes – In this condition, the body is unable to make enough insulin.
+- Type-2 diabetes – In this condition, the body cannot make enough insulin.
 It is the most common type of diabetes in Canada, with roughly 90% of people with diabetes having it.
 Type-2 diabetes is often milder than type 1.
-Though, it can still lead to major health complications.
+However, it can still lead to major health complications.
 If you have type-2 diabetes, expect to pay more for life insurance than those without it.

 - Gestational diabetes – This is a temporary form of diabetes that affects pregnant women who have never had diabetes before.
 It usually appears during the second and third trimester and affects roughly 18% of pregnant women.
 Applying for life insurance when you are pregnant and have gestational diabetes may not be the best idea.
-That is because insurers will underwrite you as though you are a diabetic.
-And that would mean higher premium rates.
-Since this condition is only temporary, it makes sense to apply after (or before) pregnancy.
+That is because the life insurance company will underwrite you as though you are a diabetic.
+And that would mean higher life insurance premium rates.
+Since this condition is only temporary, applying after (or before) pregnancy makes sense.

-Since having pre-existing conditions like diabetes complicates the process of getting life insurance, it is recommended to speak with an advisor before purchasing a policy.
+Since having pre-existing conditions like diabetes complicates getting life insurance, it is recommended to speak with an advisor before purchasing a life insurance policy.

 Can I get life insurance if I have diabetes?